-My favourite part was the bathroom which came fit with a rose gold bath tub!
+My favourite part was the bathroom which came fitted with a rose gold bathtub!
 A steamy dip in here with some bubbles was calling my name after a stormy rainy day in the city.

-Their Roost Restaurant serves up a hearty buffet breakfast in the morning including The Bird full English which was just the ticket for all that walking.
-I would highly recommend them and you can see their website to book here.
+Their Roost Restaurant serves up hearty buffet breakfast in the morning including The Bird full English which was just the ticket for all that walking.
+I would highly recommend them.

 The history of Jane Austen in Bath

 At this time, Bath was a fashionable city and spa retreat for the wealthy.
-Ladies and gentleman would to enter society, with notable families fishing for connections and, more importantly, marriage partners for their children.
+Ladies and gentlemen would enter society, with notable families fishing for connections and, more importantly, marriage partners for their children.

 Where did Jane Austen live in Bath?

 Jane Austen resided at a few properties during her time in Bath; The Paragon, Gay Street, Trim Street, Queen’s Square, and Green Park buildings.